dvdbisong/kubeflow-for-poets/4_kubernetes.md

 - **etcd (distributed key-store):** manages the Kubernetes cluster state.
 This distributed key-store can be a part of the Master node or external to it.
 Nevertheless, all master nodes connect to it.
 - **api server:** manages all administrative tasks.
 The `api server` receives commands from the user (kubectl cli,REST or GUI), these commands are executed and the new cluster state is stored in the distributed key-store.
 - **scheduler:** schedules work to worker nodes by allocating pods.
 It is responsible for resource allocation.
 - **controller:** ensure that the desired state of the Kubernetes cluster is maintained.
-The desired state is what is contained in the JSON or YAML deployment file.
+The desired state is what is contained in a JSON or YAML deployment file.

 ### Worker Node(s)
 - **kubelet:** the `kubelet` agent runs on each worker node.
 It connects the worker node to the `api server` on the master node and received instructions from it.
 Ensures the pods on the node are healty.
 - **kube-proxy:** it is the Kubernetes network proxy thats runs on each worker node.
 Listens to the `api server` and forward requests to the appropriate pod.
 Important for load-balancing.
 - **pod(s):** consists of one or more containers that share network and storage resources as well as container runtime instructions.
 Pods are the smallest deployable unit in Kubernetes.

+## Writing a Kubernetes Deployment File
+The Kubernetes deployment file defines the desired state for the various Kubernetes objects.
+Examples of Kubernetes objects are:
+- **Pods:** a collection of one or more containers,
+- **ReplicaSets:** part of the `controller` in the master node.
+Specifies the number of replicas of a pod that should be running at any given time.
+It ensures that the specified number of pods is maintained in the cluster.
+- **Deployments**, and
+- **Namespaces**.

 ## Deploying Kubernetes on Local Machine using Minikube
 Minikube makes it easy to install and run a single-node Kubernetes cluster on a local machine.
 Go to <a href="https://kubernetes.io/docs/tasks/tools/install-minikube/">https://kubernetes.io/docs/tasks/tools/install-minikube/</a> for instructions on installing Minikube.